Snipie/Conway-s-game-of-life-clone/README.md

 CONTROLS:

 	Use the mouse to change the state of a cell.
-	Use the 'N' key to compute and next generation.
+	Use the 'n' key to compute the next generation.
-	Use the 'C' key to reset the state of all cells.
+	Use the 'c' key to reset the state of all cells.

 LICENSE: